digitalhogarth/digitalhogarth.github.io/pages/browse.md

 ---

 ## Browse Items
-Use the Browse page to see a number of featured items that highlight the variety of images in the Digital Hogarth Project.
-Browse the image repository according to title, material, date, movement, location, and subject.
+Use this page to browse the collection images and their associated data.
+Search the image repository according to title, material, date, genre of image, location, and subject.
+Type “1759” or “Frontispiece” or “marriage” in the search bar to see image groups and explore the collection!
-Subject groupings include Portrait; Ticket; Book Illustration; Shop Card; Bookplate; Frontispiece; Ornament, Sign, Letterhead, Seal, House; Satire; Historical/Religious/Literary ; Conversation Piece; Moral Instruction